 The Oregon Association of Broadcasters, customarily known as the OAB, is a member supported trade association representing the management of radio and television stations in the state of Oregon.
-Membership consists of 28 of the 28 commercial TV stations, and 182 of the 195 commercial radio stations.
+Membership consists of 28 of the 28 commercial TV stations, and over 150 commercial radio stations.
 In addition, there are more than 50 Associate members.
-Educational radio and television stations are well represented in the OAB, as are the state’s colleges and universities.
+Educational radio and television stations are well represented in the OAB, as are the state’s colleges and universities as well.

 Facts About the OAB

-The President & Executive Director of the OAB is John Tamerlano, a commercial television broadcasting veteran with more than three decades of experience.
+The President & Executive Director of the OAB is Bob Singer, who most recently served as General Manager of KTVZ-TV (NBC) and KFXO-TV (FOX) in Bend, Oregon.
+Prior to being General Manager, Bob served as Director of Sales for the stations.
 The board of directors and officers are comprised of station ownership and management representing a cross section of the industry — both large and small market radio and television companies in all areas of the state, and a representative from the Associate Membership of the OAB.

-The OAB focuses its efforts on state and federal legislation, sales training, public affairs, career/job fairs, Awards for Excellence and broadcast scholarships.
+The OAB focuses its efforts on state and federal legislation, sales training, public affairs, awards, career/job fairs and broadcast scholarships.

 The OAB is also an active participant in a joint council comprised of state bar, press and broadcaster representatives who deal with working relationships between media and the courts.

 The OAB maintains a website which includes career opportunities, legislative issues, and member station contact information

 The OAB is active in state and federal legislative issues pertaining to broadcasting.
 The OAB uses a contract lobbyist to monitor activity, maintain relationships in Salem and works closely with the National Association of Broadcasters to work with our Congressional delegation in Washington, D.C.